CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/Sprint-3/Self-Paced Materials/1_Digital Service Tech Bootcamp.md

 >Learn more about data analysis by visiting [15 Data Analysis Tools and When to Use Them](https://www.coursera.org/articles/data-analysis-tools).

-These are some of the key challenges that are driving agency modernization efforts today, and are likely to come across your desk as an acquisition professional.
+These are some of the key challenges that are driving agency modernization efforts today and are likely to come across your desk as an acquisition professional.

 * Modern systems need to move data across clouds, networks, and apps.
 That creates bottlenecks unless you’ve planned for it.
 * Old databases weren’t built for the amount of data we use today.
 That’s like trying to run modern apps on a flip phone— the hardware would struggle to work correctly.
 * You may want to change data or delete it over time, but there may be practical or legal reasons not to.
 (E.g., System for Award Management (SAM.gov) “Federal Procurement Reports” from 2007… useful?
 Not really.
 But should it be *deleted?* Probably not.)

-As a contracting officer, you will likely encounter a variety of “buzz words”/topics related to data in your work, here are a few that are particularly relevant today:
+As a contracting officer, you will likely encounter a variety of “buzz words”/topics related to data in your work.
+Here are a few that are particularly relevant today:

 * **Data modernization**: The process of updating and transforming data systems, infrastructure and practices to modern, cloud-based formats to enhance accessibility, security and business intelligence.
 * **Data migration**: The process of transferring data from one storage system or computing environment to another.